michallegut/PerformanceTestingEnvironments/README.md

 # Test cases

 Each test case is a combination of test method and a number of concurrent virtual users.
 Test cases last 3 minutes including 1 minute ramp up. ```delete(id)``` method is an exception and it ends when all documents/records are deleted.
+They all apply static maximum load that can be generated with given concurrent users number.

 Method | 1 | 10 | 100 | 1000
 ------------ | ------------- | ------------- | ------------- | -------------